-CODE DESCRIPTION MEANING / Present (AM) Present ١ Present (PM) Present В Educated off site (NOT Dual registration) Approved Education Activity С Other Authorised Circumstances (not covered by another appropriate code/description) Authorised absence D Dual registration (i.e. present at another school or PRU) Not counted in possible attendances E Excluded (no alternative provision made) Authorised absence G Family holiday (NOT agreed or days in excess of agreement) Unauthorised absence Н Family holiday (agreed) Authorised absence ı Illness (NOT medical or dental etc. appointments) Authorised absence J Interview Approved Education Activity L Late (before registers closed) Present М Medical/Dental appointments Authorised absence N No reason yet provided for absence Unauthorised absence O Other unauthorised absence (not covered by other codes or descriptions) Unauthorised absence
+CODE DESCRIPTION MEANING 1 Present (AM) Present ١ Present (PM) Present В Educated off site (NOT Dual registration) Approved Education Activity С Other Authorised Circumstances (not covered by another appropriate code/description) Authorised absence D Dual registration (i.e., present at another school or PRU) Not counted in possible attendances Е Excluded (no alternative provision made) Authorised absence G Family holiday (NOT agreed or days in excess of agreement) Unauthorised absence н Family holiday (agreed) Authorised absence I Illness (NOT medical or dental etc. appointments) Authorised absence J Interview Approved Education Activity L Late (before registers closed) Present М Medical/Dental appointments Authorised absence N No reason yet provided for absence Unauthorised absence 0 Other unauthorised absence (not covered by other codes or descriptions) Unauthorised absence Р Approved sporting activity Approved Education Activity R Day set aside exclusively for religious observance Authorised absence

-CODE DESCRIPTION MEANING P Approved sporting activity Approved Education Activity R Day set aside exclusively for religious observance Authorised absence S Study leave Authorised absence Т Traveller absence Authorised absence U Late and arrived after the registers closed Unauthorised absence V Educational visit or trip Approved Education Activity W Work experience (not work based training) Approved Education Activity X Un-timetabled sessions for non-compulsory school age pupils and Not attending in circumstances relating to coronavirus (COVID-19).
-For the school year 2020 to 2021, a new category has been added to record instances when a pupil is 'not attending in circumstances relating to coronavirus (COVID-19)'.
-See this addendum School attendance: guidance for schools - GOV.UK (www.gov.uk) for further information, including advice on the application of code X Not counted in possible attendances Y Where the school site, or part of it, is closed due to unavoidable cause; or the transport provided by the school or local authority for pupils (who do not live with walking distance) is not available; or where a local or national emergency has resulted in widespread disruption to travel which has Not counted in possible attendances

-CODE DESCRIPTION MEANING prevented the pupil from attending school; or a pupil is detained in custody for less than four months.
-Z Pupil not yet on roll Not counted in possible attendances School closed to all pupils Not counted in possible attendances
+CODE DESCRIPTION MEANING S Study leave Authorised absence т Traveller absence Authorised absence U Late and arrived after the registers closed Unauthorised absence V Educational visit or trip Approved Education Activity W Work experience (not work based training) Approved Education Activity X Un-timetabled sessions for non-compulsory school age pupils Not counted in possible attendances Y Where the school site, or part of it, is closed due to unavoidable cause; or the transport provided by the school or local authority for pupils (who do not live with walking distance) is not available; or where a local or national emergency has resulted in widespread disruption to travel which has prevented the pupil from attending school; or a pupil is detained in custody for less than four months.
+Not counted in possible attendances Z Pupil not yet on roll Not counted in possible attendances School closed to all pupils Not counted in possible attendances